xyzmaps/xyz-documentation/docs/cli/topics/cli.md

 To update the title and/or description of a space:

-    here xyz config -t "A meaningful title for a space" -d "additional details about this space that future you will appreciate 6 months from now"
+    xyzmaps space config -t "A meaningful title for a space" -d "additional details about this space that future you will appreciate 6 months from now"

 ##### Share a Space

 You can share a space with other users using the `--shared` option.
 If they have an XYZ account, they will be able to read from that space using their own tokens (and any data transfer will be charged to their XYZ account).

-    here xyz config spaceID --shared true
+    xyzmaps space config spaceID --shared true

 You can disable sharing by passing a `false` parameter:

-    here xyz config spaceID --shared false
+    xyzmaps space config spaceID --shared false

 ##### Update, Upload, or Delete a Schema Definition